aksheus/topic-detector/readme.txt

   generates a topic or a shorter sequence that describes the topic.

 ######################################################################################################################
-2) SUBMISSION DETAILS (Time Spent: 6+ hours approximately,30 mins to extract data, code run time: )
+2) SUBMISSION DETAILS (Time Spent Total: 6hrs+ approximately, 30 mins to extract data, code run time: 2hrs approx on all 270k)

 - For this submisison, I have implemented from scratch Strategy1 for both task1 and task2.